Top 5 Camping Generators Definitive Buying Guide

 How to Choose the Best Electric Generator for Camping

 Although we may be a bit biased, we are very stern in our opinion that solar generators are the best way to bring electricity to a campsite.
+In fact, our list ist of top 5 camping generators are all electric.
 If you want to set out for an extended adventure into the great outdoors, we strongly recommend exploring solar generator options.
 With a few PV panels, solar generators can provide electricity for endless camping experiences.

 First and foremost, battery storage is one of the most important factors to consider when determining which solar generator is best for you.
 Battery storage is measured in watt-hours or amp-hours and typically has a direct relationship with a product’s price (i.e. more storage is more expensive).
 Today, lithium-ion batteries are generally seen as the premier technology for both short and long-term electricity storage.